PawelGerr/Thinktecture.Runtime.Extensions/README.md

 	protected override ProductGroup CreateInvalid(int key)
 	{
-		// the values can be anything besides the key,
+		// the values can be anything you like except for the key,
 		// the key must not be null
 		return new ProductGroup(key, "Unknown product group", ProductCategory.Get("Unknown"));
 	}